 On Friday, September 9, beginning at 6 a.m., the Rev. Timothy A. Martinez officially announces the beginning of the Fiesta, with the Pregón de La Fiesta.
 It is here that the faithful of Santa Fe gather to complete the promise made by Governor Don Diego de Vargas in September of 1692, when he declared that every year at this time, the city would celebrate with Vespers, Masses, a Sermon and a procession through the Plaza to thank La Conquistadora for her intercession in peacefully taking back the city in 1692.
 The Mayor of Santa Fe officially issues the formal proclamation declaring the start of the festivities.

 The three days following are a traditional celebration of culture and custom.
 The Santa Fe Plaza once again becomes an open-air market where treasures abound and time-honored artistry is in full bloom.
 You’ll also want to bring your appetite, because the smells of chicharróns, green chile, fried bread and more fill the air, and such delights as corn on the cob, candy apples, biscochitos, pan dulce and aguas frescas are available for purchase.
-Bandstand on the Plaza is incorporated into the weekend, with everything from historic dances by Pueblo and Aztec dancers, Folklorico and Matachine dancers, traditional New Mexico and Mariachi music, and so much more.
+The Summer Music Scene is incorporated into the weekend, with everything from historic dances by Pueblo and Aztec dancers, Folklorico and Matachine dancers, traditional New Mexico and Mariachi music, and so much more.

 There is so much to experience at this unique, centuries old event.
 A must-attend for locals and visitors alike.
 For more information, visit the website, or call 505-470-6325.This article was posted by David Salcido